-Durham-based Wolfspeed is close to completing the $5 billion semiconductor factory that will be built in Chatham County, North Carolina.
+Durham-based Wolfspeed was said to be close to completing the $5 billion semiconductor factory that will be built in Chatham County, North Carolina.
 Company officials said Friday, February 7 they expect to take full control of the factory by March.
-Production is to start in June.
+Production was to start in June.
 Construction crews are putting finishing touches on the massive 2.2 million-square-foot plant.

 The facility will make advanced 200-millimeter silicon carbide crystals, larger than the company now produces.
 The sprawling site — about 60 miles west of Raleigh — has room for another 2 million square feet of expansion, said Chris McCann, Wolfspeed’s vice president of global project management.